What Is AI Slop? Why Low-Quality AI Content Is Destroying Trust and SEO in 2026

 How to Identify AI Slop: 7 Warning Signs Every Business Should Know

-1. Generic Corporate Language: Phrases like "in today's digital landscape," "leverage synergies," or "game-changer" appear frequently in AI slop.
+- Generic corporate language: Phrases like "in today's digital landscape" or "game-changer" that could appear in any article.

 How Google and AI Search Engines Are Responding to AI Slop